Kann (restaurant): Reception

 Waz Wu included Kann in Eater Portland's 2023 list of "Portland's Primo Special Occasion Restaurants for Vegans and Vegetarians".
 Katrina Yentch included Kann in the website's 2025 overview of the best restaurants in the Buckman neighborhood.
 Rebecca Roland also included the baked Haiti in Eater Portlands 2025 overview of the city's eleven best restaurants for desserts.
 Sararosa Davies included Kann in the website's 2025 overview of the city's best gluten-free restaurants and bakeries.

 Kann received the 2023 James Beard Award for Best New Restaurant, presented by the James Beard Foundation.
 Michael Russell included the baked Haiti in The Oregonians list of Portland's ten best dishes of 2024.
 He also included the business in the newspaper's 2025 list of the 21 best restaurants in southeast Portland.
 Russell ranked Kann number 40 in the newspaper's 2025 list of Portland's 40 best restaurants.

 Kann was included in The Infatuation's 2024 list of Portland's best restaurants.
 The business ranked number 4 in Resy's 2025 list of the nation's top 100 dining destinations.
-Kann ranked first in the Best Gluten-Free Restaurant category of Willamette Week's annual 'Best of Portland' readers' poll in 2025.
-Hannah Wallace included the business in Condé Nast Traveler's 2025 list of Portland's 23 best restaurants.
+Kann ranked first in the Best Gluten-Free Restaurant category of Willamette Weeks annual 'Best of Portland' readers' poll in 2025.
+Hannah Wallace included the business in Condé Nast Travelers 2025 list of Portland's 23 best restaurants.
 The business was included in Portland Monthly's 2025 list of 25 restaurants "that made Portland".